 There are about 60 stalls ranging from local food and drinks to artisan crafts.
 It also provides a good excuse to potter around the nearby shops in town.

-We loved the cheese at the Keswick Cheese Deli and could not resist the chocolates at Friars of Keswick.
+We loved the cheese at the Keswick Cheese Deli and the chocolates at Friars of Keswick.

-This is another good rainy-day activity for the family and it doesn’t break the bank.
-The Puzzling Palace is an interactive experience all about creating optical illusions as you wander through their ‘Anti-gravity room’ and ‘Eyelusions Exhibition’.
+This is another good rainy-day activity for the family, and it doesn’t break the bank.
+The Puzzling Palace is an interactive experience all about creating optical illusions.
+The highlights are the ‘Anti-gravity room’ and ‘Eyelusions Exhibition’.

 This good theatre venue (right next to Crow Park) does movies, exhibitions, live music and talks.
 It’s always worth checking out what’s on during your stay in Keswick.